cuhksam/emnlp2019.github.io/_pages/registration.md

 {% include toc icon="gears" %}

 The EMNLP-IJCNLP 2019 conference registration is now open.
-Below, you find the registration link, timeline, and confirmed  fees.
+Below, you find the registration link as well as detailed information about deadlines, fees, and cancellation.

 ## Registration